dgroomes/java-columnar-query-engine/README.md

 * `query-engine`
   * This module is the actual query engine.
 It's the most interesting module.
 * `query-api`
   * The API for expressing queries.
 This might change.
 I'm not sure.
 * `data-model-api`
-  * NOT YET IMPLEMENTED
   * This defines the core interfaces of tables, columns and associations.
 * `data-model-in-memory`
-  * NOT YET IMPLEMENTED
   * This module is a concrete implementation of the data model API using in-memory data structures (i.e. no file IO).
 * `geography`
   * This module is a pure domain model.
 It has zero dependencies by design.
 It models the ZIP, city and